rootwork/responsive-tables-builder/README.md

 # Requirements

-Runs on Node.
-Uses Handlebars and Sass, but Node will install these for you and you don't necessarily need to know how to use them in order to process data and do some basic formatting of it.
+Runs on Node; optionally Yarn.
+Uses Handlebars and Sass, but these will install for you and you don't necessarily need to know how to use them in order to process data and do some basic formatting of it.

 # Details

 ## Installation

-`npm i`
+`npm install` or `yarn install`

 ## Usage